← More articles in Cold Email

 What bounce rate should I maintain for cold email campaigns?

 Keep your bounce rate below 2% to maintain a good sender reputation.
-Anything above 5% signals serious list quality issues.
-Use email verification tools like Growleady to maintain list hygiene and remove invalid addresses before launching campaigns.
+Anything above 5% signals serious list quality issues that will damage your deliverability.
+Hard bounces (invalid email addresses) should be removed immediately, while soft bounces (temporary delivery issues) can be retried 2-3 times.
+Use email verification tools and avoid purchased lists to prevent high bounce rates.

 How long does it take to see ROI from cold email campaigns?

-B2B cold email ROI timeline varies significantly based on your sales cycle.
-While immediate actions like demo bookings may occur within days, full ROI measurement often requires tracking conversions over weeks or months as prospects move through longer B2B buying processes.
+B2B cold email ROI timelines vary significantly based on your sales cycle.
+Immediate actions like demo bookings may occur within days or weeks of launching campaigns.
+However, full ROI measurement—from first email to closed deal—often requires tracking conversions over 2-6 months as prospects move through longer B2B buying processes.
+Track both leading indicators (meetings booked) and lagging indicators (revenue closed) for complete visibility.

 What's the difference between CTR and conversion rate in email metrics?

-Click-through rate (CTR) measures how many recipients clicked links compared to opens, typically 2.5-4% for cold emails.
-Conversion rate tracks completed desired actions like demo bookings or purchases, usually ranging from 0.5-2% for B2B cold email campaigns.
+Click-through rate (CTR) measures how many recipients clicked links compared to those who opened your email, typically 2.5-4% for cold emails.
+It shows engagement with your content.
+Conversion rate tracks completed desired actions like demo bookings or purchases, usually 0.5-2% for B2B cold email campaigns.
+CTR is a mid-funnel indicator, while conversion rate measures bottom-funnel success and actual business impact.

 Should I prioritize open rate or reply rate when measuring cold email success?